edderiofer/riichi_advanced/documentation/wrightpatterson.md

 ## Gameplay

-To win, you must achieve one of the ninety-one hands listed in the official rulebook.
+To win, you must achieve one of the ninety-two hands listed in the official rulebook.
 About half of these hands do not fit the "four sets and a pair" paradigm.

 Chow and Mixed Chow may be declared, but this prohibits the player from winning with any hand other than a "Jewel Hand". <<TODO: check this>>